$L^p$-modules and $L^p$-correspondences: Preliminaries

 \subsection{Spatial Tensor Product}

-For $p \in [1, \infty)$, there is a tensor product, called the \textit{spatial tensor product} and denoted by $\otimes_p$.
-We refer the reader to Section 7 of \cite{defflor1993} for complete details on this tensor product.
-We only describe below the properties we will need.
-If $(\Omega_0, \mathfrak{M}_0, \mu_0)$ is a measure space and $E$ is a Banach space, then there is an isometric isomorphism
+For $p \in [1, \infty)$, there is a Banach space tensor product, called the \textit{spatial tensor product} and denoted by $\otimes_p$.
+This tensor product is defined when one of the factors is an $L^p$-space and the other an arbitrary Banach space.
+We describe below only the properties of $\otimes_p$ we will need, and refer the reader to Section 7 of \cite{defflor1993} for complete details on this tensor product.